 Finally, this product uses a variation of the GrIMP DEM (see NSIDC-0715) which has a lower resolution of 270 m and utilizes geoidal heights for the ocean.
-The DEM also contains a correction to a 15m horizontal shift that was identified previously.
+The DEM was also corrected for a previously identified 15 m horizontal shift.